zaps166/NFSIISE/README.md

 ## What does not work:

 * Modem connection (it will never work again, this feature has been removed from assembly code),
-* If Force Feedback does not work, you can try to select Force Feedback device in `nfs2se.conf` file (`ForceFeedbackDevice`).

 ## Function keys in-game